Inverness and the monster of the Loch Ness

 Divach Falls

-We took a small detour to see Divach falls which were just 2 miles up a single tract and then a short walk through the densely populated forest.
-The falls were small but the walk through the tress was beautiful.
+We took a small detour to see Divach falls which were just 2 miles up a single track, and then a short walk through the densely populated forest.
+The falls were small, but the walk through the tress was beautiful.

 Urquhart Castle

-On the way back to Inverness we stopped by Urquhart Castle.
-It sits beside Loch Ness just 2 kilometres east of the village of Drumnadrochit.
-It is just a ruin now and is said to date from the 13th to the 16th centuries, though built on the site of an early medieval fortification.
+On the way back to Inverness, we stopped by Urquhart Castle.
+It sits beside Loch Ness, just 2 kilometers east of the village of Drumnadrochit.
+It is just a ruin now and is said to date from the 13th to the 16th centuries, though built on an early medieval fortification site.

 Inverness Castle

 If yesterday was the perfect day to see the Loch Ness and Divach Falls, today was the perfect day to see the Inverness Museum and Art Gallery as it had been raining all morning.
-The Inverness Museum and Art Gallery has an impressive collection which is divided into geological, cultural, historical and art sections.
-We spent a good two hours there reading about the formation of Highlands 135 millions years ago.
-We learnt about the proud traditions of Highlanders, how they lived, instruments they played and the clothes they wore.
+The Inverness Museum and Art Gallery have an impressive collection divided into geological, cultural, historical, and art sections.
+We spent a good two hours there reading about the formation of Highlands 135 million years ago.
+We learned about the proud traditions of Highlanders, how they lived, the instruments they played, and the clothes they wore.

 I always prefer visiting small museums and art galleries as I tend to spend more time absorbing a limited number of exhibits.
 I come out feeling less overwhelmed and more informed than after visiting large museums and galleries with endless displays.

 Next to the Inverness museum is Inverness Castle which sits on a cliff overlooking River Ness.
 It is a red sandstone structure, built in 1836 by architect William Burn as an 11th-century defensive structure.
-We couldn’t go inside it as it houses the Inverness Sheriff Court.
+Unfortunately, we couldn’t go inside it as it houses the Inverness Sheriff Court.

 Culloden Battlefields